FuReAsu/simple-flask/README.md

 |REVERSE_PROXIES|How many reverse proxies used| 1|

 `REVERSE_PROXIES` is used for flask's proxyFix config that trusts a certain number of proxy header layers.</br>
-Set this to 1 if there's one reverse proxy for example: nginx -> flask.
+Set this to 1 if there's one reverse proxy for example: nginx -> flask.</br>
 Set this to 2 if there's two reverse proxies for example: cloudflare -> nginx -> flask.

 ## Endpoints